tplisson/k8s-CKA-study-notes/CKA-1-Cluster-Architecture-Installation.md

 +------------------+---------+--------+-------------------------+-------------------------+------------+
 ```

-Global flags can also be set with environment variables:
+Global flags can also be set as environment variables:
 ```
 export ETCDCTL_ENDPOINTS=10.0.1.101:2379
 export ETCDCTL_CACERT=etcd-certs/etcd-ca.pem